5 Technical Skills to Boost Your Data Scientists Career

 You should know that a career as a data scientist requires more than programming and number crunching.
 Data scientists must also have strong communication, business acumen, and public speaking skills.
 As the machine learning practice leader at Databricks, I have seen firsthand the challenges of being a data scientist and how to stand out.

-Are you eager to learn new tools and expand your professional knowledge?
+Are you eager to learn new tools and expand your professional knowledge with Data Science online course?
 These are five skills that you should keep in mind to improve your data science career and professional profile.

 1. Blending technical and non-technical communication